 A forward proxy manages outgoing information that is leaving the client and being sent toward the server.
 The forward proxy controls whether the client has access to such information and whether the request will reach the server.
 The most common example of a forward proxy is in the workplace where a forward proxy blocks employee access to certain websites that can be harmful to their systems and networks.
 If an employee requests access to such websites or applications, the forward proxy can deny the request for information before going out.

 A reverse proxy is simply the opposite of a forward proxy, sitting on the other end of the relationship between client and server.
 A reverse proxy manages incoming information and requests before it hits the server and application.
 It is essentially a traffic controller, determining where the requests will go, ensuring all the information is received and blocking any threats to cybersecurity.
 The traffic controlling capabilities of a reverse proxy means it functions well as a load balancer, efficiently distributing requests across a fleet of servers to ensure the best possible performance.

-Now that we have an understanding of what HA and a reverse proxy are, what happens when they are offered as a single solution?
-We’re talking about a reverse proxy that is able to provide HA to applications upstream and efficiently manage incoming traffic and threats–a key component in designing solutions that can offer five-nines availability.
-This technology ensures consistent and reliable website and application performance, protects against malicious attacks and ensures servers are not overloaded, meeting every. single. demand.
+Now that we have an understanding of what high availability and a reverse proxy are, what happens when they are offered as a single solution?
+We’re talking about a reverse proxy that is able to provide high availability to applications upstream and efficiently manage incoming traffic and threats–a key component in designing solutions that can offer five-nines availability.
+This technology ensures consistent and reliable website and application performance, protects against malicious attacks, and ensures servers are not overloaded, meeting every. single. demand.